American safari: places in the USA where you can see wild animals

 Steans Mountain, tucked away in the southeast corner of the state, is one of Oregon's most wondrous hidden gems, as well as home to one of the region's more elusive treasures.

-Several different herds of wild horses have settled in the high Oregon wilderness.
-Mustangs are one of 17+ different herds with over 6100 horses roaming freely in the southeastern part of the state.
-And on the Stins Mountain Back Country Byway of the same name, you can see the majestic mountain and all its amazing wildlife up close.
-Just be careful when crossing this scenic stretch of road: horses are known to calmly approach cars.
+Several different herds of wild horses have taken up residence in Oregon's high desert.
+The Mustangs are one of 17+ different herds of over 6100 horses that roam freely in the southeastern part of the state.
+And on the namesake Steens Mountain Back Country Byway, you can see the majestic mountain and all its amazing wildlife up close.
+Just be careful when crossing this scenic stretch of road: horses have been known to approach cars quietly.

 Chenel Island National Park, California